smartcat-labs/cassandra-diagnostics/README.md

 - _riemannHost_ - Riemann server's host name (IP address).
 This parameter is required.
 - _riemannPort_ - Riemann server's TCP port number (5555 by default).
 This parameter is optional.
-- _riemannBatchSize_ - Riemann client's batch size (10 by default) - the number of Riemann Events that are send in a batch.
-This parameter is optional.

 ## Installation